Julian-Fletcher/data-structures/README.md

 # C Data Structures
-Implementations of common data structures such as linked lists, binary search trees, and queues in C.

-## Description
 This repository contains my implementations for several data structures in C. My goal was to make generic, efficient, and easy-to-use functions.
 Each data structure has functions to handle common applications (insertion, deletion, searching, etc) with comments for documentation.

 ### Data structures implemented: